-g) LABELING: In April 2013, Food Safety and Quality Division of the Ministry of Health (MOH) published new "Guidelines on Labeling of Foods and Food Ingredients Obtained through Modern Biotechnology."
+g) LABELING: In April 2013, the Food Safety and Quality Division of the Ministry of Health (MOH) published new "Guidelines on Labeling of Foods and Food Ingredients Obtained through Modern Biotechnology."
 The document can be found here:

-http://fsq.moh.gov.my/v5/ms/guidelines-on-labelling-of-foods-and-food-ingredients-obtained-through-modern-biotechnology/

-However, as of time of writing, MOH had still not implemented the regulation.

-Some key elements of the labeling guidelines include the following:
+http://fsq.moh.gov.my/v5/ms/guidelines-on-labelling-of-foods-and-food-ingredients-obtained-throughmodern-biotechnology/ However, as of the time of writing, MOH had still not implemented the regulation.
+Key elements of the labeling guidelines include the following: